 If you are working for a think tank or civil society group that would like to take part in training programs and grant competitions, the first step is to go through Atlas Network’s partner approval process.

-If you are a member of the academy or the media, we welcome your inquiries about how you might contribute to a better understanding of the work of the Center and the achievements of our independent partners.
+If you are a member of the academy or the media, we welcome your inquiries about how you might contribute to a better understanding of the work of the initiatives and the achievements of our independent partners.

 The Center welcomes speaking invitations for Dr. Tom Palmer.
 Please contact Amanda Ashworth with the details of your invitation.